ryanjamesholzer/pawsitive-outcome/README.md

 construction" page.
 It is setup similarly to all of the other React projects that you have worked on.

-Inside of `sample_service` is a minimal FastAPI application.
+Inside of `pawsitive_service` is a minimal FastAPI application.
 "Where are all the files?" you might ask?
 Well, the `main.py` file is the whole thing, and go take look inside of it...
 There's not even much in there..., hmm?
 That is